Huse-lab/Synapse-Profiling/README.md

 - ProtrusionStats: MATLAB struct containinig data on all negative-curvature features, see featurePicker for details.
 - PeakStats: MATLAB struct containinig data on all positive-curvature features, see featurePicker for details.
 - FeatureSummary: MATLAB struct containing summarized/averaged information on protrusions and peaks for a given synapse.

+## Contribution guidelines
+Please contact the authors if you have questions or want to contribute.

+## Authors
+Alex Settle (settlea@mskcc.org)
+Miguel de Jesus (dejesusm@mskcc.org)